cmu-delphi/delphi-epidata/README.md

 # delphi-epidata

 This repo provides documentation and sample code for [DELPHI](http://delphi.midas.cs.cmu.edu/)'s *real-time* epidemiological data API.
-The API currently contains influenza and dengue data.
+The API currently contains influenza and dengue data for the United States and Taiwan.

 This document contains the following sections: